This game has unused graphics.

 Disabled Debug Features

-Using the Game Genie codes ZEETLZPS ZEETLZPS (Japan) and PAVVTZAA (Europe) will re-enable some debugging features, which differ slightly between versions.
+Using Game Genie codes will re-enable some debugging features, which differ slightly between versions.

 In the Japanese version, pressing Select on Controller 1 will refill your HP.
 On Controller 2, pressing A + B will increase lives.
-Using the D-Pad on Controller 2 will warp to one of the four checkpoints in a level and pressing B will complete the current level and return you back to the map, but doing this will result in the bad ending.
+Using the D-Pad on Controller 2 will warp to one of the four checkpoints in a level and pressing B will complete the current level and return you back to the map.
+The level skip function will result in the bad ending, unless the player collects the special item in each level before using it.
 Holding A and pressing B will enable the good ending.

-In the European version, all functions are done using Controller 2.
+In the Nordic version, all functions are done using Controller 2.
 Pressing A will refill all items and HP.
 The other functions work the same.

 The second track in the NSF, "Strange Memories of Death", goes unused in the game proper.
 It can be heard in the sound test, though.